laurencelundblade/QCBOR/README.md

  * to improve performance (a little)
  * remove features to reduce code size

-See the comment sections on "Configuration" in inc/UsefulBuf.h.
+See the comment sections on "Configuration" in inc/UsefulBuf.h and the pre processor defines that start with QCBOR_DISABLE_XXX.

 ## Spiffy Decode